 4. Buyer’s Premium

 The Buyer agrees to pay a buyer's premium on the hammer price of each lot purchased.
-The buyer's premium is 20% (24% including VAT) of the hammer price on each lot.
+The buyer's premium is 22% (26.4% including VAT) of the hammer price on each lot.
 VAT at the prevailing rate of 20% is added to all of these premiums and additional charges as defined below.
 Absentee and live bids can be submitted https://bid.elstobandelstob.co.uk/, please note that there is an additional 1.5% (plus VAT) premium for this service.
 Our sales are also available on www.thesaleroom.com, please note this facility carries an additional 5% (plus VAT) surcharge; www.invaluable.com, please note this facility carries an additional 5% (plus VAT) surcharge; www.bidsquare.com, please note this facility carries an additional 3% (plus VAT) surcharge; www.liveauctioneers.com, please note this facility carries an additional 5% (plus VAT) surcharge; www.drouotonline.com/, please note this facility carries an additional 3% (plus VAT) surcharge; and https://www.easyliveauction.com/, please note this facility carries an additional 3% (plus VAT) surcharge or the option of a flat fee of £3.

 (*) indicates that VAT is payable by the purchaser at the standard rate (presently 20%) on the hammer price as well as being an element in the buyer’s premium.
 This imposition of VAT is likely to be because the seller is registered for VAT within the European Union and is not operating the Dealers Margin Scheme, or because VAT is due at 20% on importation into the UK.
 The double symbol (**) indicates that the lot has been imported from outside the European Union and the present position is that these lots are liable to a reduced rate of VAT (5%) on the gross lot price (i.e. both the hammer price and the buyer’s premium).
 Lots which appear without either of the above symbols indicate that no VAT is payable on the hammer price.
 This is because such lots are sold using the Auctioneers’ Margin Scheme, and it should be noted that the VAT included within the Premium is not recoverable as input tax.